ihenrywu/100things/source/index.rst

 .. note::
    - URL of this Document: https://100things.readthedocs.io/en/latest/
-   - Record of building this Document: `How to Build an Online Project Document with VSCode, Sphinx, GitHub, and Readthedocs <https://medium.com/@ihenrywu/how-to-build-an-online-project-document-with-vscode-sphinx-github-and-readthedocs-2d0f9c99961f>`_
+   - How I built this Document: `How to Build an Online Project Document with VSCode, Sphinx, GitHub, and Readthedocs <https://medium.com/@ihenrywu/how-to-build-an-online-project-document-with-vscode-sphinx-github-and-readthedocs-2d0f9c99961f>`_

 ..